libsdl-org/sdlwiki/SDL3/SDL_SetPropertyWithCleanup.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_SetPropertyWithCleanup

-Set a property on a set of properties with a cleanup function that is called when the property is deleted
+Set a property on a set of properties with a cleanup function that is called when the property is deleted.

 ## Header File